OpenEvalProject/evals/manuscripts/elife-58621/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/58621/elife-58621-fig6-v2.jpg)

-**Figure 6.:** CD) between the protein-membrane and membrane-only systems per leaflet for the inner (‘mono’) and inner-L (‘trimer’) systems after Myr insertion.trimerA positive value indicates the presence of the protein with inserted Myr increases the order in the bilayer, whereas a negative value corresponds to a decrease in order with respect to the membrane-only system.
+**Figure 6.:** A positive value indicates the presence of the protein with inserted Myr increases the order in the bilayer, whereas a negative value corresponds to a decrease in order with respect to the membrane-only system.

 The long tails of PIP2 and sphingomyelin lipids, with 20 and 22 carbons respectively, experience an increase in order when Myr inserts into the bilayers.
 However, the trend is different when an MA trimer is present instead of a monomer.
 This is particularly noticeable for the sphingomyelin values, which show an increase in order in the middle section of the lipid tail in the binding leaflet when a trimer is present instead of a monomer.
 Given the ability of Myr to survey the lipid environment prior to stable insertion, this increase in order in the middle of the binding leaflet could potentially be a way to recruit additional MA units to the binding site.
 On the other hand, the sphingomyelin lipids in the opposite leaflet show an even larger effect of disorder in the tail region, near the bilayer center.
 Although out of the scope of this study, these results indicate there may be a modulated response to protein binding and Myr insertion between the PM leaflets, which has also been suggested by other groups (Sengupta et al., 2019; Dick and Vogt, 2014; Dumas and Haanappel, 2017).

-## Further analysis and discussion
+### Further analysis and discussion

 We examined the effect of membrane composition on the binding mechanism and insertion of the lipidated tail of MA, the membrane targeting domain of HIV-1 Gag polyprotein.
 Using MD, we simulated MA monomers as well as formed trimer near the surface of different membrane models.
 These models were selected based on experimental studies that also examined the interplay between protein binding and aggregation on membranes in the context of viral assembly (Yandrapalli et al., 2016).
 Our models mimic the sterol content, surface charge, and key lipid species in the PM.
 Although we used a symmetric bilayer in this study, our models provide important insight on the protein-membrane interactions needed during the early stages of viral assembly.
 The key contributions from our work include specific protein-lipid interactions at the binding site, a molecular-level mechanism for Myr insertion, characterization of protein conformational changes that enable Myr insertion, and the local changes in the membrane as a result of binding and insertion.